 Best slick tires

-These tires are pretty much the gold standard when it comes to slick commuter tires.
+These tires are pretty much the gold standard for slick commuter tires.
 They offer the least rolling resistance, which makes them suitable for speedy commutes on your road bike.
 Because they lack treads and good sidewall protection, they are only suitable for paved roads and urban riding.

 Best versatile tires for urban and country roads